Welcome to Harry Freedman Books. On these pages you can find details of my books and information on what else is to come.

 Behind this controversy lay a human drama lived out by Jacobs’ family, fully described in this compelling biography.

 The Louis Jacobs Biography will be published by my publishers Bloomsbury Continuum in the second half of 2020.

-My most recent book wass Kabbalah: Secrecy, Scandal and the Soul.
+My most previous book, published by Bloomsbury Continuum in 2019, was Kabbalah: Secrecy, Scandal and the Soul.
 It tells the story of Kabbalah, from its earliest origins until the present day.
 We trace Kabbalah’s development, from the second century visionaries who visited the divine realms and brought back tales of their glories and splendours, through the unexpected arrival of a book in Spain that appeared to have lain unconcealed for over a thousand years, and on to the mystical city of Safed where souls could be read and the history of heaven was an open book.

 Kabbalah’s Christian counterpart, Cabala, emerged during the Renaissance, becoming allied to magic, alchemy and the occult sciences.
 A kabbalistic heresy tore apart seventeenth century Jewish communities while closer to our time Aleister Crowley hijacked it to proclaim ‘Do What Thou Wilt’.
 Kabbalah became fashionable in the late 1960s in the wake of the hippy counter-culture and with the approach of the new age, and enjoyed its share of fame, scandal and disrepute as the twenty first century approached.

 The book demands no knowledge of Kabbalah, just an interest in asking the questions ‘why?’ and ‘how?’
 I am sure you will find it fascinating.